-Lead can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-We are responsible for providing high quality drinking water and removing lead pipes, but cannot control the variety of materials used in plumbing components in your home.
-You share the responsibility for protecting yourself and your family from the lead in your home plumbing.
-You can take responsibility by identifying and removing lead materials within your home plumbing and taking steps to reduce your family's risk.
-Before drinking tap water, flush your pipes for several minutes by running your tap, taking a shower, doing laundry or a load of dishes.
-You can also use a filter certified by an American National Standards Institute accredited certifier to reduce lead in drinking water.
+Use only cold water for drinking, cooking, and making baby formula.
+Boiling water does not remove lead from water.
+Before using tap water for drinking, cooking, or making baby formula, flush your pipes for several minutes.
+You can do this by running your tap, taking a shower, doing laundry or a load of dishes.
+If you have a lead service line or galvanized requiring replacement service line, you may need to flush your pipes for a longer period.
 If you are concerned about lead in your water and wish to have your water tested, contact CATHY PAYNE at 970-897-2385.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available at epa\gov/safewater/lead.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available at epa.gov/safewater/lead.